 !
 Leo is your typical drooly, spitty six-month-old and they keep him dry and warm, plus they turn even the plainest onesie into a complete outfit.
 I am not fashionably gifted, so this is a big plus!
 I'll add that wearing Leo in a carrier while chasing Claire around has dramatically increased my productivity so I almost always have my WildBird sling

 I’m kind of skirting the question here, but I’ve found that ticking one item off my to-do list each day that isn’t strictly child-care related allows me to relax once I do find a minute to myself.
 When that finally happens?
 Two words: Soaking.
 Tub.

 Ask anyone and they’ll agree moving is no picnic.
 Moving into an unfinished new build that you are designing and your husband is building with two little ones in tow during a global pandemic?
 Absolute chaos!
-Honestly though, it’s been so fun.
-My husband comes from a long lineage of builders, we’re talking generations of Saalfelds traced back to Germany, so it’s in his blood.
-It feels like its a right of passage for our kids to be here while we finish his first build.
+Honestly though, it has been so fun.
+My husband comes from a long lineage of builders (we’re talking generations of Saalfelds traced back to Germany) so it’s in his blood.
+It feels like it's a right of passage for our kids to be here while we finish his first build.
 In the words of Ron Swanson, "My son in several weeks old, he is quite familiar with the sound of power tools."